 GS: “The 2008 game was played in Edmonton, so it was good to play in front of my friends and family.
 It was very flattering to be picked for the game.
 I was honored to win the MVP award.”

 TCSR: Could you talk about missing the 2009 All-Star game due to injury?

 GS: “I had a very bad injury and had to spend a week in the hospital.
-It sucked to be honest, but it is what it is.
+It sucked, to be honest, but it is what it is.
 I was more disappointed that I would miss several weeks for the Wings than anything else.
-It was frustrating, but the important thing is that you’re healthy and are able to continue to play.”
+It was frustrating, but the important thing is that you’re healthy and can continue to play.”